Definition Guide Irish law and best practice

 Fire Warden under Irish law.

-The Health and Safety Authority (HSA) enforces these regulations and publishes plain-language guidance for every Irish workplace.
-Understanding what Fire Warden means under Irish law is essential for employers, managers and every team member who lifts, carries, pushes or pulls on the job.
+The Health and Safety Authority (HSA) and local authority fire services oversee workplace fire safety and publish plain-language guidance for every Irish workplace.
+Understanding what a Fire Warden does under Irish law is essential for employers, managers and every team member who shares a building.

-Where work-at-height tasks cannot be avoided, employers must assess the risk, reduce the risk as far as reasonably practicable, and provide appropriate Fire Warden Training to workers.
+Every employer must assess the fire risk, reduce that risk as far as reasonably practicable, and provide appropriate Fire Warden Training to the staff who help manage a safe evacuation.

 Employer responsibilities